ogorton/ogorton.github.io/posts/vimdiffbig.md

 A problem I have encountered is when the files are large.
 E.g. one of my files is 265MB in size, with 26 M lines.
-Runnnig the plain `diff` command on these files takes XXX.
+Runnnig the plain `diff` command on these files takes <more than 20 mintes, after which I gave up>.
 Running vimdiff would take even longer!

 Usually, I just want a quick check if there is a serious difference between two files.
 These files usually contain numerical data and will invariably contain small numerical